 Helps students understand the receiver perspective in an international development and humanitarian context.
 Key questions are asked regarding the advantages and disadvantages of internal development and humanitarian projects.
 Emphasis is placed on analysing different cultures from an anthropological perspective.
-Same as IDVP 304.
-Prerequisites: 6 credit hours in CHRI or IDVP.
+Prerequisite: 6 credit hours in CHRI or IDVP.
+Same as IDVP 304 and SOCI 306.

-CHRI 367 (3) Cross Cultural Studies
+CHRI 367 (3) Cross-Cultural Studies

 - Deals with cross-culture theories, crossculture comparisons, culture values and norms, languages, communications and challenges in working with people from different cultures.
 Other subjects covered include globalization and transnationalism.
-Same as IDVP 303.
-Prerequisites: 6 credit hours in CHRI or IDVP.
+Prerequisite: 6 credit hours in CHRI or IDVP.
+Same as IDVP 303 and SOCI 307.